-After nearly two weeks without food or water, Terri Schiavo was finally at peace after suffering a slow and inhumane death by starvation and dehydration.
+After nearly two weeks without food or water, Terri Schiavo was finally at peace after suffering a slow, needless and inhumane death by starvation and dehydration.
 Terri’s feeding tube was removed on March 18, 2005 by order of Judge George W. Greer after Terri’s estranged husband, Michael Schiavo successfully petitioned the court for permission to starve and dehydrate his wife.

-The Terri Schiavo Life & Hope Network marked Terri’s final, horrific days not only to remember Terri, but also to keep in mind the countless people who, as we speak, are suffering slow, agonizing deaths in hospices, nursing homes, and hospitals in America and around the world.
+The Terri Schiavo Life & Hope Network marked Terri’s final, horrific days not only to remember Terri, but to keep in mind the countless people who, as we speak, are suffering slow, agonizing deaths in hospices, nursing homes, and hospitals in America and around the world.